February 12, 2015 @ 5:00 p.m.

 - You are a newly admitted graduate student who will begin SOE coursework after the due date of scholarship application.
 OR

 - You are a graduate student who has exceeded 18 hours of dissertation credits and no longer need to be enrolled full time.

 - Undergraduate students must be enrolled in at least 12 hours each for Fall and Spring semester.

-- Graduate students, including Professional/5th and graduate licensure program students, must be enrolled in at least 6 hours each for the Fall and Spring Semester.
+- Graduate students, including graduate licensure program students, must be enrolled in at least 6 hours each for the Fall and Spring Semester.

 - To be considered for a financial need-based scholarship, students must fill out a FAFSA (for U.S. citizens) or an ISNAW (for international students).
-Please note: the FAFSA will not be available until January 1.
+Please note: the FAFSA will not be available until January 1 and has its own deadline.
 You may apply for a PIN before then.

 - Those who receive donor scholarships will be required to attend the annual Scholarship Awards Luncheon in early September and write a thank you letter to their donor(s).